 2022 Master of Photography: Nick Knight

-This year’s Photo London Master of Photography Nick Knight presents an exhibition of key works that spans the length and the breadth of his extraordinary career presenting works from the 1980s through to new pieces made this year.
-Encompassing fashion, portraiture, still life, landscape and the nude — across images manifested as photography, film, painting, porcelain, sculpture and installation — the exhibition is an invitation to consider new ways of looking at the world.
+This year’s Master of Photography Nick Knight presented an exhibition of key works at Photo London that spanned the length and the breadth of his extraordinary career from the 1980s through to new pieces.
+Encompassing fashion, portraiture, still life, landscape and nude — across photography, film, painting and sculpture — the exhibition was an invitation to consider new ways of looking at the world.

 ‘My quest has always been to use photography to show me things I could not see,’ says Knight.
 ‘Photography has been my passport into life, giving me access to people from all backgrounds and walks of life.
 The same skill set has allowed me to create films, sculptures, and now even virtual versions of our world and ourselves.
 From politics to AI, I have been able to use the voice that photography gave me to present a vision of our future and find new ways of seeing the world.
 I would like to use this occasion to demonstrate my enthusiasm for the future of image-making, and how incredibly important it is to realise it’s our purpose to show the world not just who we are but also who we want to be.’

 On display at Somerset House, Embankment East Gallery were iconic fashion photographs from the ’80s, ’90s and 2000s for designers such as Yohji Yamamoto, John Galliano and Christian Lacroix, including the iconic multi-figure image Blade of Light for Alexander McQueen (2004).
 Also on show were Knight’s rose photo-paintings, a motion image piece plus a vast sculpture featuring female figures created by fusing photography and 3D printing.
 The impressive centerpiece resembled the intricate figuration of Old Masters, their intertwined bodies summoning a Rubinesque sensibility.